 system-workspace, where system-related components and services run.
 Deleting this workspace is not allowed.

-Click Create on the right, set a name for the new workspace (for example,
+On the Workspaces page on the right, click Create, set a name for the new workspace (for example,

 demo-workspace) and set user